ryanflorence/gatsby-source-firebase/README.md

 ## Usage

-1. First you need a Private Key from firebase for privileged enviornments, find out how to get it here: https://firebase.google.com/docs/admin/setup (or click the settings gear > Service accounts tab > Generate New Private Key button at the bottom)
+1. First you need a Private Key from firebase for privileged environments, find out how to get it here: https://firebase.google.com/docs/admin/setup (or click the settings gear > Service accounts tab > Generate New Private Key button at the bottom)

 2. Place that private key .json file somewhere in your gatsby project (the root is fine).